-You can tell any of the Partners that you want to exercise any of your available rights, and they will promptly pass that request to The Rivers Trust (as controller), with the exception of the Land Incentive Scheme (LIS) – There is a separate Privacy Notice relating to the LIS which can be found here.
+You can tell any of the Partners that you want to exercise any of your available rights, and they will promptly pass that request to NI Water (as controller).

 The authority responsible for overseeing data protection matters in Northern Ireland (and the rest of the UK) is the Information Commissioner’s Office (ICO).
 To learn more about all these rights, please see the ICO’s website: